Cædmon's Hymn: Scholarly debate

 Many scholars have more or less accepted Bede's story, supposing that Cædmon existed and did compose Cædmon's Hymn.
 They infer that Cædmon's poem then circulated in oral tradition, that Bede knew it as an oral poem, and that his Latin paraphrase of the poem was a close rendering of this text.
 They then infer that other members of Bede's community also knew this orally transmitted Old English poem by heart, and that the text added into the margins of manuscripts of his Historia ecclesiastica shortly after his death is essentially the same poem that Cædmon composed and Bede knew.

-However, it is also possible that although the Old English poem was indeed in oral tradition prior to Bede, the story of its composition is a fabrication.
+It is also possible that although the Old English poem was in oral tradition prior to Bede, the story of its composition is a fabrication.

 Meanwhile, the content of Bede's Latin paraphrase is somewhat different from all the surviving Old English texts.
 Scholars have debated why this might be.
-Most scholars think that Bede was translating from a (probably oral) version of the Old English poem like one of the surviving versions, but doing so loosely.
+Most scholars think that Bede was translating from a probably oral version of the Old English poem like one of the surviving versions, but doing so loosely.
 The earliest Old English version of the Hymn might have been the one that is most similar to Bede's text, in which case other Old English versions diverged from it in oral or scribal transmission.
 On the other hand, the earliest version might have been the one that is least similar to Bede's text, and Old English versions that are more similar to Bede's text might have been adapted by scribes to make them more similar to Bede's Latin.

-Some have even argued that the Old English text does not predate Bede's Latin at all, but originated as a (somewhat loose) verse translation of Bede's Latin text.
+Some have even argued that the Old English text does not predate Bede's Latin at all, but originated as a somewhat loose verse translation of Bede's Latin text.